 In their landmark 1981 study of the issue, Richard Doll and Richard Peto set out to determine the causes of preventable cancer in the United States.(1) According to Doll and Peto, pollution accounts for 2 percent of all cancer cases, and geophysical factors account for another 3 percent (see chart).
 They do note that 80 percent to 90 percent of cancers are caused by “environmental factors.”Although activists often trump this figure as evidence that industrial society is causing cancer, Doll and Peto explained that environmental factors are simply factors other than genetics—not pollution alone.
 Environmental factors include smoking, diet, occupational exposure to chemicals, and geophysical factors.
 Geophysical factors include naturally occurring radiation, man-made radiation, medical drugs and medical radiation, and pollution.
 Tobacco use accounts for about 30 percent of all annual cancer deaths.
 Dietary choices account for 35 percent of annual cancer deaths.

 Bruce Ames and Lois Swirsky Gold have come to similar conclusions, noting that smoking causes about a third of all cancers.(2) They underline the importance of diet by pointing out that the quarter of the population eating the fewest fruits and vegetables had double the cancer incidence than those eating the most.
+It may be that those who eat more fruits and vegetables tend to carry less fat on their bodies, which reduces cancer risk.
 Finally, they conclude: “There is no convincing evidence that synthetic chemical pollutants are important as a cause of human cancer.”(3)

 The Dose Equals the Poison